alberth8/PairingService/dockerInstructions.md

 ## What you need

 1. A working app
-2. A digitial ocean or AWS account
+2. A DigitalOcean or AWS account
 3. Dockerfile
 4. docker-compose.yml